What Do People Have To Say About Cryo Cure’s Live Resin Flower?

 “It’s really frosty, it doesn’t look like weed that would be as frosty as it was, it looks really light and fluffy but it’s actually kind of dense at the same time,” Jennings added.

 “This is the sugariest nug I’ve seen in a minute,” Gordon said.
 “The trichomes are just so bright, it’s so fluffy.
-This seems fresh, like it could have been cured yesterday, and the color is still so bright even though it’s halfway charred,” she added as she sampled Live Resin Flower.
+This seems fresh, like it could have been cured yesterday, and the color is still so bright even though it’s halfway charred,” she added as she sampled Live Cured Flower.

 You can skip the grinder — yes, we mean it!

-Another common theme among our reviewers is how easy Live Resin Flower is to handle.
+Another common theme among our reviewers is how easy Live Cured Flower is to handle.
 More than once, we heard people describe the flower as “grinder free cannabis” due to how easy it is to break apart with your hands.
 And Cryo Cure’s founders agree: This flower is best taken apart by hand, before the teeth of a grinder can tear through it.

 “It’s really easy to break up, probably with your fingers, no grinder necessary,” said Kathryn Awada.